Skip to Content

 There’s never any guarantee that you will see the Northern Lights… but knowing this information will help you maximise your chance of viewing the aurora borealis.

-The best time to see the Northern Lights in Iceland is between September and April each year.
-Why?
-Because the winter brings long nights and clear skies, which are the optimal conditions for viewing this natural wonder.
+The best time to see the Northern Lights in Iceland is between late September and early April each year.

 However, I’ll warn you guys that the Northern Lights are a natural phenomenon and can be unpredictable, so there is no guarantee that you will see them even during the best time to visit.